jensengroup/pKalculator/README.md

 # pKalculator
 pKalculator is a fully automated quantum chemistry (QM)-based workflow that computes the C-H pKa values of molecules.
 The QM workflow uses GNF2-xTB with ORCA on top. pKalculator also includes an atom-based machine learning model (ML) to predict the C-H pKa values.
 The ML model (LightGBM regression model) is based on CM5 atomic charges that are computed using semiempirical tight binding (GFN1-xTB).

 For more, see [pKalculator: A pKa predictor for C-H bonds](https://www.google.com)

 ## Installation
 We recommend using `conda` to get the required dependencies

-    conda env create -f environment.yml && conda activate pkalculator
+    conda create --name pKalculator --file requirements.txt && conda activate pkalculator

 Download the latest version of xtb (v.
 6.7.0)